 - a.
-The existing R.O.W. of 16 metres (22m at widest point) for Clarence Street, between Woodbridge Avenue and Mounsey Street shall remain at its current width to conserve and protect the historic location and setback of heritage contributing properties. - b.
-The heritage character of Clarence Street shall be maintained in accordance with the Woodbridge Heritage Conservation District Plan, functioning as a tight pedestrian oriented residential street. - c.
+The existing Clarence Street paved road width shall remain at its current 9 metres between Woodbridge Avenue and Mounsey Street to conserve and protect the historic location and setback of heritage contributing properties. - b.
+The heritage character of Clarence Street shall be maintained in accordance with the Woodbridge Heritage Conservation District Plan, functioning as a tight pedestrian oriented residential street.

+- c.
 Clarence Street shall be designed and managed to provide pedestrians with an attractive, safe, and walkable connection to major open spaces and trails, and to the neighbourhoods. - d.
 The feasibility of a continuous sidewalk from Woodbridge Avenue to Meeting House Road shall be considered for the west side of Clarence Street. - e.
 The City of Vaughan's Pedestrian and Bicycle Master Plan identifies Clarence Street as a bike route and a street with key pedestrian movement.
-A signed bike route, may be feasible within the existing right-ofway. - f.
+A signed bike route may be feasible within the existing right-of-way. - f.
 On-street parking may not be feasible at the 16 metre right-of-way pinch point, but shall be considered along the balance of Clarence Avenue where feasible. - g.
 Opportunities for landscaping shall be considered within the deep building setbacks on the west side.